Wedding Reception Timeline: The Hour-by-Hour Guide to Perfect Flow

 Your grand entrance is the reception's opening statement.
 Nail this moment, and the entire night flows.
 Mess it up, and you're fighting uphill for energy.

-Here's the professional secret: We never announce dinner and immediately do entrances.
-Give guests 5-10 minutes to find seats, get drinks, settle in.
+Here's the professional secret: we never announce dinner and immediately do entrances.
+Give guests 5-10 minutes to find seats, get drinks, and settle in.
 Then, when they're comfortable but not distracted, you make your entrance.

 The wedding party enters first, building energy incrementally.
 Each couple gets 15-20 seconds—enough for recognition, not so long that energy drops.
 Your entrance as newlyweds should hit when energy peaks, not after it's waned from too many introductions.

 Music selection here is critical.
-Wedding party gets upbeat but not cheesy (skip "Celebration" please).
+The wedding party gets upbeat but not cheesy (skip "Celebration," please).
 Your entrance needs a song that's both meaningful and energetic.
 After 6,000+ weddings, songs that consistently work include "Lovely Day" by Bill Withers, "I Gotta Feeling" by Black Eyed Peas, or "24K Magic" by Bruno Mars.

 Dinner Service Flow: Keeping Energy While Guests Eat